SemenovAlex/instant-gratification/README.md

 - shuffle: Shuffling the samples and the features.
 - random_state: Random state.

-Next, I invite you to follow my sequence of thoughts ().
+Next, I invite you to follow my sequence of thoughts.

+***

 ### Step 1.
-Size and features.
+Size and features (first 6 parameters of make classification function).

 First, from the data structure and size, we can assume that **n_features=255** and **n_samples=1024** were taken to generate both training and test data sets (both private and public).